What is involved in applying for the Royce Fellowship?

 Do I qualify for the Royce Fellowship?

-To qualify for a Royce Fellowship you must be a full time student in good standing at Brown.
-Applicants must agree to stay at Brown for a full academic year following the Fellowship experience.
-Students do not need to be US citizens to apply for the Fellowship.
-For further details specifically regarding Royce eligibility requirements, please visit the Apply page.
+To qualify for a Royce Fellowship you must be a full-time student in good standing at Brown.
+Applicants must agree to stay at Brown for one semester following the Fellowship experience.
+Students do not need to be U.S. citizens to apply for the Fellowship.
+For further details specifically regarding Royce eligibility requirements, please email Royce Fellowship Faculty Director, Professor Kevin Escudero.

-When should I apply for research and fellowships opportunities?
+When should I apply for research and fellowship opportunities, such at the Royce Fellowship?

-The 2018 application cycle will open early spring.
-We encourage you to begin the application process in the fall by attending information sessions or meeting with the Director.
-The CRC's FIRe coordinator can advise students about the Royce as well as many other research and fellowship opportunities.
+The 2018 application cycle will open in early spring each semester.
+We encourage you to begin the application process in the fall by attending information sessions or meeting with the Royce Fellowship Faculty Director and/or Graduate Assistant.
+The Curricular Resource Center's Fellowships, Internships and Research (CRC FIRe) coordinator can also advise students about the Royce as well as many other research and fellowship opportunities.
 For more information, please visit the CRC's FIRe Page.

 What are my chances of becoming a Royce Fellow?
 How competitive is it?

 Many external Fellowships like the Marshall, Rhodes and Fulbright are very competitive.
 The Royce is an internal fellowship meaning it is only open to Brown undergraduate students.
 On any given year the applicant pool can range from 70 to 125 applicants.
-To best position yourself as a competitive applicant, read the Fellowship guidelines carefully and, if possible, speak with the Director.
+To best position yourself as a competitive applicant, speak with the Faculty Director.

 Can I apply for more than one fellowship?

 Yes, but in most cases you can only accept one award.
-If you are currently a Mellon Mays Fellow or are receiving funding through an UTRA or Starr Fellowship you should meet with Royce Faculty Fellow Kevin Escudero to discuss possible conflicts.
+If you are currently a Mellon Mays Fellow or are receiving funding through an UTRA or Starr Fellowship you should meet with Royce Faculty Director, Professor Kevin Escudero to discuss possible conflicts.

-What kinds of projects does the Royce fund?
+What kinds of projects does the Royce Fellowship fund?